AnAvaragelilmemer/g8-stuffs/First Quarter/Periodical Test/Values.md

 ---

 - **True Freedom**, Education is the only thing that can give real freedom.
-  - **Rabindrath tagore**, is the indian poet and the first asian nobel laureate for literature.
+  - **Rabindranath tagore**, is the indian poet and the first asian nobel laureate for literature.
 - **Justice** is the virture observed when what is due is given to people
   - We have to be aware to the needs of other people
 - **Self-Giving Love**, The love and respect that exist between a father and a mother is a basic unwritten concept that is acquired thru imitaion.